sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-2.10.4.md

+## page was renamed from sage-2.10.4
 = Sage 2.10.4 Release Tour =
 Sage 2.10.4 was released on March 17, 2008.
 For the official, comprehensive release notes, see the HISTORY.txt file that comes with the release.
-For the latest changes see[[http://sagemath.org/announce/sage-2.10.4.txt|sage-2.10.4.txt]].
+For the latest changes see[[http://www.sagemath.org/mirror/src/announce/sage-2.10.4.txt | sage-2.10.4.txt]].

 Robert Miller and Michael Abshoff were the release managers for this Sage release.